quasarstream/python-ffmpeg-video-streaming/README.md

 <p align="center"><img src="https://github.com/aminyazdanpanah/aminyazdanpanah.github.io/blob/master/video-streaming/video-streaming.gif?raw=true" width="100%"></p>

 #### 3. To a Server Instantly
-You can pass a url(or a supported resource like `ftp`) to live method to upload all the segments files to the HTTP server(or other protocols) using the HTTP PUT method, and update the manifest files every refresh times.
+You can pass a url(or a supported resource like `ftp`) to the `output` method to upload all the segments files to the HTTP server(or other protocols) using the HTTP PUT method, and update the manifest files every refresh times.

-If you want to save stream files to your local machine, use the `save` method.

 ```python
 # DASH